SLUCHABLUB/tilia/README.md

 ### Text

-Do not put text directly on a wallpaper.
+Do not put text directly on an image.
 The text needs to be put inside a box.

 ### Boxes